Signature Smoked Meatloaf

 At this point, the smoker should be preheated to 245 degrees, as started in preparation.
 Get them in there and cook the loaves until they reach 145 degrees.

-When they test right for the temperature, apply a good amount of ketchup again to all sides of both loaves.
+When they test right for the temperature, apply a good amount of ketchup or bbq sauce again to all sides of both loaves.
 When you feel like they've been properly smothered, continue to cook them until their internal temperatures reach 165 degrees.
+You can right down the cook time to have a reference for the next time you decide to make this awesome bbq meatloaf.

 Step #5: Let Sit and Serve the Meatloaf!